Skip to Content

 Lab: 3-615C Bowen Science Building51 Newton RdIowa City, IA 52242

-BS, Microbiology, Iowa State UniversityMS, Microbiology, University of Illinois Urbana-ChampaignPhD, Microbiology, University of Illinois Urbana-Champaign
+BS, Microbiology, Iowa State UniversityMS, Microbiology, University of Illinois at Urbana-ChampaignPhD, Microbiology, University of Illinois at Urbana-Champaign

 Post Doctoral, Harvard University